Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 #### Initiation

-- market research to understand what websites of similar scope were already providing which provided me with a list of do's and don'ts to acknowledge and consider pre-production.
+- Market research to understand what websites of similar scope were already providing which provided me with a list of do's and don'ts to acknowledge and consider pre-production.

 #### Layout

 - In my opinion, Single Page Applications (SPA) are better good for making responsive websites, supporting mobile devices, tablet & Desktop.

-- No extra queries are required to the server to download pages; thus, the website loads faster.
+- No extra queries are required to the server to download pages; which consequently makes the website load faster.
 - By opting for an SPA, better user-friendliness can be provided via a simple linear experience, with a clear beginning, middle, and end.

 - The amount of website content on offer is not vast; thus, in order to maintain user attention, opting to keep things dense as opposed to thinly dispersed or scattered across multiple separate pages seemed like a better choice.